Help a student who is struggling. Learn more at At-Risk for University & College Faculty. Use enrollment key csuci39 when prompted to begin training.

 Consult with Us

-PCS offers individual treatment for CI students.
+CAPS offers individual treatment for CI students.
 Early intervention is preferable to crisis intervention.
 Encourage students to seek help confronting, coping with and resolving personal problems before they develop into major obstacles to their success.

-If you feel that professional counseling might be beneficial, refer the student to PCS.
+If you feel that professional counseling might be beneficial, refer the student to CAPS.
 Be direct in letting the student know that you believe a therapist would be of help in this situation.
 Inform the student that the services are strictly confidential and free of charge.
 Don't force the issue if the student takes a defensive posture; simply restate your concerns and recommendations.
 An independent decision by the student to seek help is best.

-If the student's situation is life-threatening (to self or others), it is critical that the student or faculty member inform PCS.
+If the student's situation is life-threatening (to self or others), it is critical that the student or faculty member inform CAPS.
 We are available on a "same-day" basis to see a student if the situation is life-threatening.
 If the situation seems urgent, you might offer to accompany the student to the Counseling Center.

 At times serious personal problems do interfere with one's ability to concentrate on studies.
 Although counselors want to be supportive when they can, it is important for faculty, staff and students to understand that counselors cannot confirm difficulties of which they have very little knowledge.

 On the other hand, if a student has been seen for ongoing counseling while experiencing psychological difficulties, counselors may be able to write a supportive letter.
-Note, however, that PCS will only write a letter supporting the withdrawal from only one course under extremely rare circumstances.
+Note, however, that CAPS will only write a letter supporting the withdrawal from only one course under extremely rare circumstances.
 We assume that if the psychological condition was significant to cause the type of distress that would warrant late withdrawal from one course, then the student will likely need to withdraw from the semester.
 The letter, therefore, would support a retroactive withdrawal from the entire semester.

 If you believe a student is experiencing personal difficulties that may be negatively impacting his/her academic performance and that he/she might benefit from counseling, it is generally most helpful to suggest that the student seek counseling early on, in order to help prevent such difficulties impacting them later on in the semester.

-Students who have not had ongoing counseling sessions at PCS are encouraged to seek letters of support from individuals directly involved with their case such as past or present psychological/psychiatric providers, medical doctors or other appropriate professionals.
+Students who have not had ongoing counseling sessions at CAPS are encouraged to seek letters of support from individuals directly involved with their case such as past or present psychological/psychiatric providers, medical doctors or other appropriate professionals.